yjcyxky/chat-publications/README.md

 But how to connect the LLM's (like Vicuna, ChatGPT) with publications from pubmed?
 This project provides a solution to connect the LLM's with publications from pubmed.
 It's based on LLM (Vicuna or ChatGPT), [LLAMA index](https://github.com/jerryjliu/llama_index), [LangChain](https://github.com/hwchase17/langchain), [FastChat](https://github.com/lm-sys/FastChat) etc.

 - Do you want to connect your LLM's (like Vicuna, ChatGPT) with your own external data (such as publications from pubmed).
-You can follow the steps below to build your own chatbot server.
+You also can follow the [python script](https://github.com/yjcyxky/chat-publications/blob/main/chatbot_vicuna.py) as an example to build your own chatbot server.

 - If you want to know more details about LLM and LLAMA index, please access [more resources](./resources.md)